dfsmania/LaradminLTE/docs/sections/config/menu.md

 - **Example**: `'icon' => 'bi bi-gear'`

 ::: info INFO: Default Icon Class
 By default, LaradminLte uses `Bootstrap Icons` for all menu item icons.
 If you prefer to use `FontAwesome` or another icon set, you can easily switch by adjusting the [Plugins](/sections/config/plugins) configuration in your template.
-Refer to the Plugins section for setup instructions and compatibility details.
+Refer to the [Managing Icon Libraries](/sections/config/plugins#managing-icon-libraries) section for setup instructions and compatibility details.
 :::

 ### *is_active*